VA Homemaker and Home Health Aide CareUpdated: November 2, 2022

 This VA program is also offered to veterans who are isolated and for those who have caregivers in need of relief.

-Determining eligibility for these services is a process that involves review of the veteran’s daily needs and a self-assessment.
-They even interview the veteran’s current caregiver to determine how much of a burden is placed on the care provider.
+Determining eligibility for VA services is a process that involves review of the veteran’s daily needs and a self-assessment.
+The VA may even interview the veteran’s current caregiver to determine how much of a burden is placed on the care provider.

 The veteran applying for these services may have an interview-type session with a doctor involving questions such as the following:

 - How much assistance do I need for my activities of daily living?

 - What are my caregiver’s needs?

 - How much independence and privacy do I want?